How are Data for Manta Ray Statistics Collected?

 The gathering of the data was a love of labor for all of us and took countless hours of processing.

 It is uplifting to be reminded that a small group of committed individuals can make a difference for the ones without a voice.
-It was truly motivated by a craving of knowledge about the gentle giants and an act of passion and devotion for the mantas.
+It was genuinely motivated by a craving for knowledge about the gentle giants and an act of passion and devotion for the mantas.

 Warmest Aloha ~ Martina